swapnajit-padhi/springboot/steps.md

 --> Clone the Project

---> Go to Root directly of the project
+--> Go to Root directly of the

 --> Run "mvn clean package"